pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

         return result
 ```

-which interface is made of two parts: the initialisation and the `list` method.
+whose interface is made of two parts: the initialisation and the `list` method.
 The `__init__` method accepts values because this specific object doesn't act as long-term storage, so we are forced to pass some data every time we instantiate the class.

 A repository based on a proper database will not need to be filled with data when initialised, its main job being that of storing data between sessions, but will nevertheless need to be initialised at least with the database address and access credentials.